moneezi08/ELK_Stack_Project/README.md

 Finally save the config files and verify these connections by running ansible webservers - m ping or ansible all -m ping (for all the webservers)

+Run the playbooks:
+- ansible-playbook /etc/ansible/install-ELK.yml

+- ansible-playbook /etc/ansible/metricbeat-playbook.yml

+- ansible-playbook /etc/ansible/filebeat-playbook.yml
+-
-- Run the playbook, and navigate to kibana by run curl command to the kibana IP to check that the installation worked as expected.
+Navigate to kibana by run curl command http://51.143.35.76:5601/app/kibana to the kibana IP to check that the installation worked as expected.

 ![diagram](Kibana_Home.png)